dzungdinh94/hailstone-lab-assignment/README.md

 npm run start
 ```

-2. To start the frontend, navigate to the frontend directory and run:
+2. To start the frontend, navigate to the root directory and run:

 ```sh
 npm run start